 There are many plaques around Berlin, explaining history in various languages.
 Just west of the Brandenburg Gate is a plaque describing the protests of 1848, which occurred not only in Berlin, but throughout Europe; the people set up barricades, fought the royal troops, and forced the king to meet some of their demands.
 These 1848 protests might be compared to the 1989 protests that overthrew communist regimes in Eastern Europe.
 After 1848, however, several European monarchs were able to reassert their power.
 If you want to read about the 1989 revolutions, consider a book by Timothy Garton Ash called The Magic Lantern: The Revolution of 1989 Witnessed in Warsaw, Budapest, Berlin, and Prague.

-An example of modern architecture in Berlin is the Holocaust Memorial, five acres covered with 2,700 concrete slabs — no words, no names, no pictures, no information.
+An example of modern art in Berlin is the Holocaust Memorial, five acres covered with 2,700 concrete slabs — no words, no names, no pictures, no information.

 I enjoyed my visit to Berlin’s Jewish Museum, which tells the story of Jews in Germany.
 Since the Rhine was the Roman Empire’s eastern border, the Romans built forts along the Rhine.
 Towns grew up around these forts, and Jews lived in these towns.
 So you might say that the history of German Jews goes back as far as German civilization itself.